ggml-org/ci/README.md

-# ci
+# CI

-Ci for ggml and related projects
+CI for ggml and related projects